PLhery/chronodose_twitterbot/readme.md

 ### Using node / pm2

 - clone the repository
-- fill the .env file with your twitter credentials / tweak some options
+- fill the .env file with your Twitter credentials / tweak some options
 - either use docker to install and start the bot

 ```bash